JFrieden/MyPortfolio/README.md

-# PossiblePortfolioStuff
+# MyPortfolio
-A repository of things I've worked on independently
+A repository of things I've worked on/am working on independently